 6b.
 Signs of Stress During Breeding

-→ Clamped fins
+→ Clamped fins held tight against the body

-→ Loss of appetite
+→ Loss of appetite in females

-7. Pregnancy & Gestation Period
+7. Pregnancy and Gestation Period

 7a.
 Guppy Pregnancy Timeline